E-gonito/Epic-Game-Store-Manual-Test-Suite/README.md

 - **Storefront Navigation:** To validate that a user can easily discover products through browsing, searching, and filtering.

-- **Purchase Flow:** To verify that a user can successfully acquire a free game, and that the game is correctly granted to their account (entitlement).
+- **Purchase Flow:** To verify that a user can successfully acquire a free game, and that the game is correctly granted to their account.

 ## 4.0.
 Test Strategy